 Address: 5425 Sackville Street, Halifax

-3 Pier 21 National Historic Site
+3. Pier 21 National Historic Site

-Pier 21 saw more than one million immigrants gain entry to Canada from 1928 to 1971.
-The interpretive centre has exhibits that explore the immigration experience from the homeland departure to being assimilated in a new country.
+In the years from 1928 to 1971, when it served as the immigration shed, Pier 21 saw more than one million immigrants enter Canada.
+The interpretive center has exhibits that explore the immigration experience, from the homeland departure to being assimilated in a new country.

 Address: 1055 Marginal Road, Halifax

-5 Maritime Museum of the Atlantic
+5. Maritime Museum of the Atlantic

 The Maritime Museum of the Atlantic has a view over Halifax harbor and brings the sea indoors with its collection of small craft, model ships, photographs, and curiosities of maritime history.
-Exhibits are devoted to sea life and historic vessels, plus historic events like the monumental Halifax Explosion in 1917.
+One of its most popular exhibits concerns the Titanic disaster and Halifax's role as the port where the survivors were brought.

 Address: 1675 Lower Water Street, Halifax

-6 Halifax Public Gardens
+7. Stroll through Halifax Public Gardens

-The Halifax Public Gardens, in a seven hectare park, was opened to the public in 1867.
-It is a good example of Victorian horticulture, with an ornamental bandstand, fountains, statues, and formal flower-beds.
-Ducks and other waterfowl make a home in the garden ponds.
+The Halifax Public Gardens sit in a seven-hectare park and opened to the public in 1867.
+The gardens are a good example of Victorian horticulture, with an ornamental bandstand, fountains, statues, and formal flower beds.

 Address: 5665 Spring Garden Road, Halifax

-7 Province House
+8. Province House

 This Georgian sandstone building known as Province House, completed in 1819, is the seat of Nova Scotia's Parliament, in existence since 1758.
 The guided tour includes the "Red Chamber" where the Council used to meet, as well as the parliament chamber and the library that, with its two grand staircases, was once the Supreme Court of Nova Scotia.

 Address: 1726 Hollis Street, Halifax

-8 Point Pleasant Park
+10. Walk in Point Pleasant Park

 One of the most splendid places to stroll in Halifax is Point Pleasant Park, on the southernmost point of the city peninsula.
-This natural area features towering trees, winding footpaths, and great views out over Halifax harbor and the North West Arm.
+This natural area features towering trees, winding footpaths, and great views out over Halifax Harbour and the North West Arm.
 It is closed to vehicles.

 Within the park are many historical monuments and remnants of wartime.
 The Prince of Wales Tower is a round stone tower that was built by Prince Edward in 1796.
 It was the first of its kind in North America, the prototype "Martello Tower."

 Address: 5718 Point Pleasant Drive, Halifax

-9 Art Gallery of Nova Scotia
+11. Art Gallery of Nova Scotia

 Address: 1723 Hollis Street, Halifax

-10 McNabs and Lawlor Island Provincial Park
+12. Take a Ferry to McNabs and Lawlor Island Provincial Park

 McNabs and Lawlor Island Provincial Park is located at the mouth of Halifax Harbour.
 Ferry boats take visitors to this natural area to enjoy bird watching, hiking, or a little history.
-While Lawlor Island is not open to the public, McNab Island features 400 acres of woodland area along with Fort McNab, a national historic site.
+While Lawlor Island is not open to the public, McNab Island features 400 acres of woodlands along with Fort McNab, a national historic site.

 Where to Stay in Halifax for Sightseeing

 The best place to stay in Halifax is right downtown near the stunning harbor and historical district.
 The area is compact and easily walkable to key attractions, including the Maritime Museum, Province House, and Pier 21 National Historic Site.
 Just behind is the famous Citadel Hill.
-The following are some highly-rated hotels in great locations:
+The following are some highly rated hotels in great locations:

-- Luxury Hotels: Downtown, just one block from the stairs to Citadel Hill, the posh Prince George Hotel offers exceptional service and well-appointed rooms, some with views of the harbor.
-The only hotel directly on Halifax's waterfront is the Marriott Hotel.
+- Downtown, just one block from the stairs to Citadel Hill, the posh Prince George Hotel offers exceptional service and well-appointed rooms, some with views of the harbor.
+The only hotel directly on Halifax's waterfront is the Halifax Marriott Harbourfront Hotel.
 This property has rooms with amazing views out over the harbor and is directly on the harbor walk.

 - For a boutique hotel, the Halliburton is an excellent choice.
 The hotel consists of three heritage townhouses that have been converted into 29 charming rooms, some with fireplaces.